masterleros/bash-devops-libs/README.md

 In order to use the libraries, you need to follow the steps:

 #### 1. Include the library
-Download the file `gitlab-libs.sh` placed in the root folder of this repository and copy to: `<YOUR_REPO>/scripts/gitlab-libs.sh`
+Download the file `devops-libs.sh` placed in the root folder of this repository and copy to: `<YOUR_REPO>/scripts/devops-libs.sh`

 This is the entry point of the library, and once executed (see below) it will automatically retrieve the GitLab Libs code and include for you in your project at `${GITLAB_LIBS_DIR}` folder

 #### 2. Configure the library

-You can edit the `gitlab-libs.sh` inside your project to change some of its characteristics:
+You can edit the `devops-libs.sh` inside your project to change some of its characteristics:

 |Config|Description|
 |-|-|